Unfortunately, the “biological clock” is not just a myth. Age can be one of our worst enemies when dealing with infertility.

 Although we cannot determine the quality of eggs prior to treatment, age gives us a good indication.
 Genetic testing, done in conjunction with in vitro fertilization (IVF) before the embryo is implanted back into the uterus, can predict embryo quality and help us to select chromosomally-normal embryos for implantation.

-IVF with PGS testing selects embryos which have the best chance of success and will lead to better live birth rates.
+IVF with genetic testing selects embryos which have the best chance of success and will lead to better live birth rates.
 This technology is especially crucial for women of advanced age or women who have experienced a miscarriage.

 Improving embryo selection and predicting chromosomal abnormalities are especially valuable if you have had previously failed IVF cycles.